-11. Pupils with a Social Worker
+17. Pupils with a Social Worker

+- 17.1.
 Pupils may need a social worker due to safeguarding or welfare needs.
-We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.

-The DSL and all members of staff will work with and support social workers and the virtual school head to help protect vulnerable children.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - 17.2.
+The DSL and all members of staff will work with and support social workers and the virtual school head to help protect vulnerable children. - 17.3.
 Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare and educational outcomes.
-For example, it will inform decisions about:

-- Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support - Responding to incidents of behaviour or misconduct
+For example, it will inform decisions about: - Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support - Responding to incidents of behaviour or misconduct

-12. Looked-After and Previously Looked-After Children
+18. Looked-After and Previously Looked-After Children

+- 18.1.
 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular, we will ensure that:

-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads

-We have appointed a designated teacher, Claire Boyton, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

-The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.

-As part of their role, the designated teacher will:

-- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans
+In particular, we will ensure that: - Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads - 18.2.
+We have appointed a designated teacher who is responsible for promoting the educational achievement of looked-after children (LAC) and previously looked-after children (PLAC) in line with statutory guidance.
+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role. - 18.3.
+As part of their role, the designated teacher will: - Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans - 18.4.
+Please refer to Appendix 5 for further information regarding the designated teacher working to promote educational achievement of LAC and PLAC on behalf of the school/academy.

-Children who identify as lesbian, gay, bi or transgender (LGBT)
+19. Pupils who identify as LGBTQ+

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who identify as LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-To reduce the additional barriers faced to children who may be LGBT the Academy will provide a safe space for a child to speak out or share their concerns with members of staff.

-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum.
+- 19.1.
+The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+However, children who identify as LGBTQ+ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+. - 19.2.
+To reduce the additional barriers faced to children who may be LGBTQ+ the school/academy will provide a safe space for a child to speak out or share their concerns with members of staff. - 19.3.
+LGBTQ+ inclusion is part of the statutory Relationship and Sex Education and Health Education curriculum. - 19.4.
+Please refer to Appendix 5 for further details regarding additional support arrangements in place at the school/academy for children who identify as LGBTQ+.